Ranked choice voting education key to November election

 Since some ballots may be "exhausted" before the final round, meaning they didn't rank any of the remaining candidates, the threshold for winning can be less than 50%.
 For example, if 100 ballots are cast and 40 are exhausted due to not ranking enough candidates, a candidate could win with 31 votes (50% of the remaining 60 ballots, or 31% of all ballots).

-This sounds complicated, but RCV boils down to two core ideas:
+This sounds complicated, but RCV boils down to three core ideas:

 1. Rank every candidate you like, in the order you like them

-2. Do not rank candidates that you dislike
+3. Do not rank candidates that you hate

 There is no benefit to only ranking a single candidate, a strategy known as "bullet voting."
 This is a recipe for wasting your vote, especially if you have opinions about whether some candidates are better than others.
 If you only rank a single candidate, you give up your chance to have a say in the election once your first-choice candidate is eliminated.
 In fact, a study of San Francisco’s 2011 mayoral election found that 27.1% of voters did not rank either of the final two candidates on their ballot.
 As a result, their ballots did not factor into the final runoff between these two candidates.